Buzz-brain/stylistexpert/README.md

-# AI Fashion Stylist Frontend
+# StylistExpert Frontend

-A luxury-styled React frontend for the AI Fashion Stylist expert system, providing an interactive and cinematic user experience for personalized fashion recommendations.
+A luxury-styled React frontend for the StylistExpert web app, providing an interactive and cinematic user experience for personalized fashion recommendations.

 ## Features